TechnicalPursuit/TIBET/demo/react2/README.md

 that tells TIBET the name of the React component constructor Function to use to construct the underlying React component.

-- It has another instance-level method, `getComponentDefinitionLocation`, that returns a String that tells TIBET where to find the underlying component definition, typically a JSX file.
-This is different than the component script location given at the type level for other types of React components (and omitted here because its unnecessary).
-Those files *describe* the component class but leave it up to the machinery to instantiate Element instances of them.
+- It has another instance-level method, `getComponentCreationLocation`, that returns a String that tells TIBET where to find the underlying component creation code, typically a JSX file.
+This is different than the component definition location given at the type level.
+Those files *define* the component class but leave it up to the machinery to instantiate Element instances of them.
-By supplying a component definition, both the *description* and *instantiation* of the element are given in the React Javascript file.
+In this case, both the *definition* and *creation* of the element are given in this React Javascript file and so we can omit the type-level definition locations.

 - It also contains examples of the 3 TIBET methods that show how the ReactJS 'component lifecycle' methods can be hooked in the TIBET code simply by